|

 The chemical company needed shots of their foreign production

-facilities, and Black Star already had an international team in place. |
+facilities, and Black Star already had an international team in place. | | GETTING SUCH A PHOTOGRAPH would cost Cyanamid both

 time and money.
 Black Star's offer proved economically